robustrambles/site/walks/dymchurch-to-didcot-robust-ramble/section-41-out.md

 details:
   Map: OS Explorer 159 Reading
   Distance/Time: 4.5 miles/2.5 hours
-  Start: The Hind&#x2019;s Head in Aldermaston
+  Start: The Hind's Head in Aldermaston
   Comment: >
     This is a short but pleasant walk over grassy fields and river banks then canal towpaths.
 An unpleasant section of roadwalking is avoided by provision of a permissive path.
 An action that should be far more common.
 Aldermaston Wharf has much of interest and is worth spending a little time finding out about its history.
 Sadly the pub at Ufton has now closed.
 A little further north up the main road is The Spring Inn, or there are facilities at Aldermaston Wharf.
 portraitMap: false